 In one Picture, The Duke and Duchess of Cambridge posed with Tom Walker and host of the evening Anita Rani.
 Anita wrote on her Instagram, “Such an honour to be asked to host the annual Royal Foundation dinner last night.”
 While in the other Tom is talking to Prince William.

-For the night, Duchess of Cambridge Catherine one again chose to repeat one of her familiar looks.
+For the night, The Duchess of Cambridge, Catherine, once again chose to repeat one of her familiar looks.
 She wore red Finella Satin Midi Dress by Preen by Thornton Bregazzi that we first time saw at a reception held at Government House during Canada Tour in 2016.

 Catherine again brought back the dress private reception in 2017.
-Duchess seems to love the dress as she also owns it in black that she wore at Place2Be Awards in 2016.
+The Duchess seems to love the dress as she also owns it in black that she wore at Place2Be Awards in 2016.

-The dress is from label’s Pre- Autumn/Winter 2016 collection and is inspired by the late Deborah Cavendish, Duchess of Devonshire, an English writer, memoirist and socialite.
+The dress is from label’s Pre- Autumn/Winter 2016 collection and is inspired by the late Deborah Cavendish, The Duchess of Devonshire, an English writer, memoirist and socialite.
 Deborah was the youngest and last surviving of the six Mitford sisters, who were prominent members of English society in the 1930s and 1940s.
 The Finella dress was described as “oozing a grandeur that she would approve of”.

 Crafted from heavyweight satin, the beautiful £1000 dress features a striking asymmetric neckline framing the shoulders elegantly, a slightly pleated wrapped bodice, a voluminous box-pleated skirt.
 The dress originally retailed in red and black colours, and now available in teal colour at the Outnet for £407.